 Keep your clothing options simple

-Comfortable shoes are a priority number one
+Wearing comfortable shoes should be priority number one

 How do you travel light?
 Please leave a comment below.